PowerGridModel/power-grid-model/docs/graph-data-model.md

 | `q_measured` | `RealValueInput` | volt-ampere-reactive (var) | measured reactive power | &#10024; only for state estimation | &#10004; | &#10004; | &#10060; |
 | `p_residual` | `RealValueOutput` | watt (W) | residual value between measured active power and calculated active power | &#10004; | &#10060; | &#10060; | &#10004; |
 | `q_residual` | `RealValueOutput` | volt-ampere-reactive (var) | residual value between measured reactive power and calculated reactive power | &#10004; | &#10060; | &#10060; | &#10004; |

+# Selection of calculation method

+Following are guidelines to be considered while selecting a `CalculationMethod` for your application:
+## Iterative methods
+These should be selected when exact solution is required within specified `error_tolerance`.
+* `CalculationMethod.newton_raphson`: Traditional Newton-Raphson method.
+* `CalculationMethod.iterative_current`: Newton-Raphson would be more robust in achieving convergence and require less iterations.
+However, Iterative current can be faster most times.
+It is especially faster in batch calculations where the Y bus matrix do not change over batches.
+The matrix does not change when switching status or specified power values of load/generation are modified or source reference voltage is changed.
+It changes when topology or grid parameters are modified, i.e. in switching of branches, shunt, sources or change in transformer tap positions.
+## Linear methods
+Linear approximation methods are many times faster than the iterative methods.
+Can be used where approximate solutions are acceptable.
+Both methods have equal computation time for a single powerflow calculation.
+* `CalculationMethod.linear`: It will be more accurate when most of the load/generation types are of constant impedance.
+* `CalculationMethod.linear_current`: It will be more accurate when most of the load/generation types are constant power or constant current.
+Similar to Iterative current, batch calculations will be faster than linear method when Y bus matrix does not change over batches.